“I just like things to be lovely. No pain, that’s my motto” [Norman, ‘The Dresser’, Act I]

 The craft of stage acting is about developing a greater understanding of a character – their desires, dilemmas and desperation, what motivates and drives them – with the actor forging new layers of emotion latent in the play and within the role.
 This is by dint of the journey of discovery and growth that an actor goes through when they spend time, physically and emotionally, with a character during a play’s run.

 It is the close relationship an actor has with a part he is playing for a marked length of time that is at the heart of the theatre experience for the audience as well.
 The distillation of choices – the ability to alter and play with variations in shading, detail and expression – which is exclusively available to the stage actor, is the creative distinctiveness special to the theatre.
-Moments captured on stage are delicately different & subtly change at each performance, thereby making every performance a unique event for audiences too.
+Moments captured on stage are delicately different and subtly change at each performance, thereby making every performance a unique event for audiences too.

 Ronald Harwood’s 1980 play about a tyrannical actor manager and his dresser offers an abundance of riches for the two actors playing the central characters.
-Brilliantly written, there is a profusion of multifaceted attributes and an almost epic scale of dimensions to Sir (the actor manager) & Norman (the dresser) The play’s thematic explorations of loneliness, isolation, failure & the different ways people react against, fight, succumb to or settle for the accumulated disappointments in life, is given pathos and believability through the layered depths of the two main characters.
+Brilliantly written, there is a profusion of multifaceted attributes and an almost epic scale of dimensions to Sir (the actor manager) and Norman (the dresser) The play’s thematic explorations of loneliness, isolation, failure and the different ways people react against, fight, succumb to or settle for the accumulated disappointments in life, is given pathos and believability through the layered depths of the two main characters.

 In essence, ‘The Dresser’ is a deeply moving and humane play and in Sean Foley’s superlative production the key parts of Sir and Norman are played by Ken Stott and Reece Shearsmith.
 Stott is an acting titan with a distinguished career of deservedly high reputation and critical acclaim for a wide range of roles.
 He has an exalted status and pre-eminent theatrical charisma attached to him, making him utterly perfect for the part, even before his first entrance as Sir.